 Prince Jaehaerys Targaryen

 The eldest child of Aegon II and Helaena, and twin to Jaehaera.
-Six years old during the Dance of the Dragons.
+Only 6-years-old during the Dance of the Dragons.
 He was murdered by "Blood" in 129 AC in retaliation for the death of his cousin Lucerys.

 - Extra Digits: He had six fingers on his left hand and six toes on each foot.